at-import/Compass-Test-Suite/README.md

-compass-test-suite
+Compass Test Suite
 ==================

-A generic test suite for Compass extensions
+A simple pattern to create tests for a compass extension.